Page last updated: 13 July 2025

 Which countries visit Bali the most?

-From 2014 to 2023, the leading sources of foreign tourists to Bali were from Australia, closely followed by China, India, the UK, and USA.
+In 2024, the leading sources of foreign tourists to Bali were Australia, India, China, the United Kingdom, and South Korea.

-- Australia was the top source of international visitors to Bali, accounting for 8.70 million total visits.
-China also contributed significantly, with 6.59 million tourists.
+- Australia was the top source of international visitors to Bali, accounting for 1,544,141 visits.

 How long do visitors stay in Bali?